Should is an auxiliary verb - a modal auxiliary verb. We use should mainly to:

 - People should worry more about global warming.

-People often say "They should..."
+People often say "They should...do sthg."
 Usually, the "they" is anonymous and means the government, or the company, or somebody else - but not us!
+Here are some examples:

 Another use of should (also similar to ought to) is to indicate a kind of obligation, duty or correctness, often when criticizing another person: